AaronKoppel/Sustainable-IT-Procurement-Lexicon/README.md

-# Sustainable IT Procurement Lexicon
+# Sustainable IT Procurement Lexicon (Version 1.0)

 ## Table of Contents